Stephenyeah/Information-security/h1-Organizing-Threath-modeling.md

 When choosing which services to use to solve certain problems, these three characteristics should serve as guiding principles.

+## Shostack 2022: Welcome to the Worlds Shortest Threat Modeling Course
 **Key Acronyms in the Field of Information Security**

 **STRIDE:** The STRIDE threat model, introduced by Microsoft, is an acronym used to identify security threats.
 It stands for Spoofing, Tampering, Repudiation, Information Disclosure (i.e., data leakage), Denial of Service, and Elevation of Privilege.
 These threats are faced not only by enterprise security teams but also by everyday internet users.